Art in the Park

 Part of the Home Again exhibition, debuting 2024, Oracle of Intimation is a new site-responsive and participatory installation by Brooklyn-based artist Heather Hart.
 The roof-shaped sculpture will sit in The Hawryluk Sculpture Green as if the house has been buried underground.
 Constructed with recycled wood from a black locust tree from The Virginia B. Fairbanks Art & Nature Park, Oracle of Intimation will entice visitors to walk on and through the sculpture and to activate it by plugging smartphones into a built-in speaker to amplify music, spoken word, or other sounds.

 Artwork credit: Heather Hart (American, b.
 1975), Oracle of Intimation, 2023, mixed media, 435-1/4 × 240 × 128-1/4 in.
-The Virginia B. Fairbanks Art & Nature Park, Commissioned by the Indianapolis Museum of Art at Newfields. © Heather Hart.
+The Virginia B. Fairbanks Art & Nature Park at Newfields, Commissioned by the Indianapolis Museum of Art at Newfields. © Heather Hart.
 Courtesy of the artist, and Davidson Gallery, New York.

 Pollinator Pavilion, Mark Dion and Dana Sherwood